 Stage One (March to June 2017)

-The first stage of the Review will involve Lord Bracadale gathering evidence and information.
-Lord Bracadale is keen to better understand what people consider to be hate crime and how well the current criminal justice system deals with this.
-To do this he will invite information and experience from those who in one role or another have an involvement in applying the law and from individuals and communities affected by hate crime.
-We will also review the relevant information currently available about hate crime in Scotland and consider where there are gaps in our knowledge and how we can fill these.
+The first stage of the Review involved Lord Bracadale gathering evidence and information.
+Lord Bracadale was keen to better understand what people consider to be hate crime and how well the current criminal justice system deals with this.
+To do this he invited information and experience from those who in one role or another have an involvement in applying the law and from individuals and communities affected by hate crime.
+We also reviewed the relevant information currently available about hate crime in Scotland and considered where there were gaps in our knowledge and how we could fill these.
 Our questionnaire, which asked what you think hate crime means and how you have been affected by it, closed on 12 May.
 Thank you to everyone who took the time to complete this.

 Stage Three (November/mid-December 2017)

 Stage Four (December 2017 to May 2018)

-Lord Bracadale will prepare his report and recommendations based on the findings produced at all stages of the process.
-His report will be published in Spring 2018.
+Lord Bracadale prepared his report and recommendations based on the findings produced at all stages of the process.
+His report was publishedon 31 May 2018.

-Throughout the process, the Review will engage with a wide range of interested parties such as:
+Throughout the process, the Review engaged with a wide range of interested parties such as:

 Diversity, equality and community groups